Anti-Shi'ism: Indonesia

 On 29 December 2011, in Nangkrenang, Sampang, Madura Island a Shia Islamic boarding school, a school adviser's house and a school's principal house were burned by local villagers and people from outside.
 Indonesia is the most populous Muslim country in the world which is dominated by Sunnis.
 A day after the incident, a Jakarta Sunni preacher said: "It was their own fault.
 They have established a pesantren (Islamic school) in a Sunni area.
 Besides, being a Shiite is a big mistake.
 The true teaching is Sunni and God will only accept Sunni Muslims.
 If the Shiites want to live in peace, they have to repent and convert."

-Amnesty International had recorded many cases of intimidation and violence against religious minorities in Indonesia by radical Islamic groups and urged the Indonesian government to provide protection for hundred of Shiites who have been forced to return to their village in East Java.
+Amnesty International had recorded many cases of intimidation and violence against religious minorities in Indonesia by radical Islamic groups and urged the Indonesian government to provide protection for hundreds of Shiites who have been forced to return to their village in East Java.

 Additionally, there is also a corresponding anti-Shi'ist organization, National Anti-Shia Alliance (ANNAS), which was founded on 20 April 2014.